OmniWildcard/Omni-s_World/Readme_Files/CMRC_Readme.md

 	- 1NDArmor.esp
 	- 1FalconerArmor.esp

+4) Join the Improved Camera Discord server and download the latest version of the v2.0 beta build from their updates channel.
+Install it over the included Improved Camera version and ensure all old files from the included Improved Camera are removed.
+You can join the server by clicking this [link](https://discord.gg/improved-camera-se-1074109591966732328).

-4) If you're unsure that the load order is correct you can download my custom ruleset for LOOT [here](https://www.mediafire.com/file_premium/h6dyawwvbwkrlqa/LOOT-backup-20251031T135947.zip/file) and extract its contents into your LOOT data folder.
+5) If you're unsure that the load order is correct you can download my custom ruleset for LOOT [here](https://www.mediafire.com/file_premium/h6dyawwvbwkrlqa/LOOT-backup-20251031T135947.zip/file) and extract its contents into your LOOT data folder.
 You'll find the LOOT data folder under <ins>*AppData > Local > LOOT*</ins> by default.
 Simply extract the ruleset there and run LOOT for automated sorting.

 > [!Note]
 > The following sections below are only for those who have modified the list.
 If you are playing the list as-is you can ignore these and go straight to the **Known Issues** section.